xVanshx/sublist3r/README.md

 # sublist3r
-A Basic Subdomain FInder Tool made in python
+A Basic Subdomain FInder Tool made in python3

 -h for help